-For customers that have their own ID space that is passed within the bid request, Beeswax has the ability to frequency cap on the inbound user IDs.
+For customers that have their own ID space that is passed within the bid request, Beeswax has the ability to frequency cap on these inbound user IDs.
 This use case is generally only available to exchanges or other media companies that can control the RTB input into Beeswax.
-In order to start frequency capping using a Customer ID, please ask your Account Manager (or reach out to firstname.lastname@example.org) to turn this functionality on for your Buzz Key.
+In order to start frequency capping using a Customer ID, please ask your Customer Success Manager to turn this functionality on for your Buzz Key.

 Once enabled, two new options for Frequency Cap ID Types will be available: Customer IDs and Customer IDs with Fallback.

 In order to enable frequency capping on Cross Device IDs, please reach out to your Customer Success Manager.